abougouffa/minemacs/DOCS.md

 Save URL into OUT-FILE as a standalone HTML file.

+#### `(+github-latest-release REPO &optional FALLBACK-RELEASE)`

+Get the latest release of REPO.
+Strips the "v" at left.
+Fallback to FALLBACK-RELEASE when it can't get the last one.

 #### `(+lockedp NAME)`

 Return non-nil if the resource NAME is locked.